sal2222/heat_stress/README.md

 # heat_stress
 Heat stress illness and climate research

-This repository contains code used for:
+This repository contains early-stage project code.
+RMarkdown outputs can be viewed at: https://sal2222.github.io/heat_stress/index.html; however, this site is no longer updated or maintained.

 ## Data Preparation